 Calder et al. contend that this second view, scales as measured variables testing theoretical explanations, is more defensible.
 More specifically, scale values are measured variables that should be deployed to determine empirical effects and test theoretical explanations using constructs that are abstract and unobservable.
-This brings us to the points Calder et al. make, concerning the question of how to decide on the merits of a theory.
+This brings us to the points Calder et al. make, concerning the question of how to decide on the merits, or the validity, of a theory.
 They argued current experimental research practice calls for adhering to a list of experimental procedures, which they called the Verification Approach.
 These procedures favor constructs that have a close fit with observations at the expense of the explanatory power of the theory, at times even to a degree that the constructs are mere descriptions of the observations.
 The construct validation approach in scale development, if implemented by means of a focus on statistical procedures and a disregard for cause-effect relationships at the construct level, leads to a similar outcome.
-The constructs that scales measure turn into mere redescriptions of observed variables.
+The constructs that scale measure turn into mere re-descriptions of observed variables.
+A scale that has undergone construct validation could have been developed from either of the two perspectives we outlined above.
+The scale user has to deal with this ambiguity rather than merely accepting that such scales are measured constructs.